rapp-project/rapp-platform/hop_services/README.md

 ```

 Every js file defined under the services/ directory with a .service.js extension is considered to be
 a HOP Web Service js executable file.
-HOP Server is responsible for registering those services, on initiation process.
+HOP Server is responsible for registering those services, on run-time, as workers.

 **Note**: Do not change HOP Server configuration parameters, unless you know what you are doing!!